suit-wg/information-model/draft-ietf-suit-information-model.md

 The Class ID UUID should use the Vendor ID as the name space identifier.
 Other options include version 1 and 4 UUIDs.
 Classes may be more fine-grained granular than is required to identify firmware compatibility.
 Classes must not be less granular than is required to identify firmware compatibility.
 Devices may have multiple Class IDs.

 Class ID is not intended to be a human-readable element.
 It is intended for binary match/mismatch comparison only.
+A manifest serialization SHOULD NOT permit free-form text content to be used for Class ID.
+A fixed-size binary identifier SHOULD be used.

+Some organizations desire to keep the same product naming across multiple, incompatible hardware revisions for ease of user experience.
+If this naming is propagated into the firmware, then matching a specific hardware version becomes a challenge.
+An opaque, non-readable binary identifier has no naming implications and so is more likely to be usable for distinguishing among incompatible device groupings, regardless of naming.

+Fixed-size binary identifiers are preferred because they are simple to match, unambiguous in length, opaque and free from naming implications, and explicitly non-parsable.
+Free-form text is avoided because it is variable-length, prone to error, often requires parsing outside the scope of the manifest serialization, and may be homogenized across incompatible device groupings.

 If Class ID is not implemented, then each logical device class must use a unique trust anchor for authorization.